Get In Touch

 Rarotonga

-A fascinating place to stay.
+Rarotonga is a fascinating place to stay.
 Quite a strong Christian element from the missionaries who landed 200 or so years ago.
 The locals have a wonderful sense of humour and love for life - they find it difficult to take themselves seriously which is a breath of fresh air.
 Restaurants of various types dotted around the 32kms of main road - from high end to street food.
 Cocktail bars everywhere, ones which locals patronise, ones which are good for tourist watching, the west coast obviously gives you the sunset to go with your sundowner.

 The dogs tend to be all collared and owned, cared for, but wander around as they wish.
 I found this 'dogs in the community' aspect fascinating as you read about that sort of thing in history books but don't often get a chance to see it working, and working well.